Tann1901/Canada-and-Ontario-Inflation-rate/README.md

 # Consumer Price Index (CPI) Data Analysis
 ## Introduction
-In this exercise, I will delve into data analysis using R to explore the concepts of Consumer Price Index (CPI) and enhance your data visualization skills.
+In this exercise, I will delve into data analysis using R to explore the concepts of Consumer Price Index (CPI)

 ## Exercise Overview
 This exercise is divided into three parts, each with its own set of requirements and tasks:

 Download and tidy data

 ```
 #install package
 install.packages("dplyr")